 The XT4.5 is a 114mm f/7.89 Newtonian reflector, optically identical to the Celestron PowerSeeker 114 scopes.
 However, the XT4.5’s tube boasts a superior mounting and accessories, which allow you to get the most enjoyment possible out of it.

 However, keep in mind that the scope’s 910mm focal length means your maximum true field of view (achievable with a 32mm or 40mm Plossl, for instance) will only be about 1.8 degrees, compared to about 3.6 degrees with a 4.5” f/4 scope like the StarBlast, Mini 114 or Z114.
 This is important if you are concerned about being able to find things easily, or wish to view very large star clusters and nebulae.
 The focuser on the XT4.5 is a standard plastic 1.25” rack-and-pinion unit.
 You can’t really swap it out for a 2” focuser, so a 1.8 degree field is the absolute widest you can get.

 The scope has a small knob on the front of the tube so you can grab it and use it as a lever to move the whole scope around.
 Personally I find the knob too small for my hands but kids will love it.
 There’s also a convenient carry handle bolted to the tube which I wish was on the larger XT models.

 or higher magnification you could probably get a lot out of a 6mm “goldline” planetary eyepiece (for 150x) but the stock 10mm Sirius is good to start out with.
 A wider field of view can be achieved with a 32mm Plossl eyepiece (sold separately).
 A collimation cap is included as well.

 You can buy the XT4.5 with a kit that also includes a 2x Barlow, a cheap red flashlight, a Moon map, a planisphere, and an observing guide.
 These are all mildly useful at best and you would probably be better off buying a dedicated flashlight and short focal length eyepiece separately.

-- The XT4.5 Mount
+Reviewing the XT4.5 Mount

 The feet on the XT4.5 are spread out a bit wider than the upper part of the base.
 This can make it troublesome to fit the scope securely on top of some milk crates and plastic bins; however, it does increase the overall stability of the scope.